-Using cost estimates from the Massachusetts Division of Marine Fisheries portside sampling program for the mackerel fishery, the industry cost responsibility associated with portside sampling may be as much as \$5.12 per mt.
-This cost estimate is likely high as it includes program administration costs as well as sampling costs and was intended to apply to all midwater trawl trips for a target sampling rate of 100%.
+Initially, the industry cost responsibility associated with portside sampling was estimated to be as much as \$5.12 per mt.
+This cost estimate was generated using information from the Massachusetts Division of Marine Fisheries portside sampling program for the herring fishery.
+The \$5.12 per mt cost estimate is likely high as it includes program administration costs as well as sampling costs and was intended to apply to all trips for a target sampling rate of 100%.

-In October 2015, the MAFMC requested the PDT/FMAT revise the estimate of the industry cost responsibility associated with portside sampling.
-The revised cost estimate eliminates portside administration costs and is estimated at \$3.84 per mt.
-This cost estimate may be closer to the actual industry cost responsibilities associated with portside sampling and is intended to apply to 50% of all midwater trawl trips for target sampling rate of 50%.
+Subsequently, the PDT/FMAT generated a revised cost estimate (\$3.84 per mt) that does not include portside administration costs.
+This cost estimate may be closer to the actual industry cost responsibilities associated with portside sampling and would apply to 25%, 50%, or 75% of trips, consistent with the coverage target selected by the NEFMC.